 Cooking with canola oil

-To safely use canola oil, people can use it to quickly sauté vegetables, meat, or meat alternatives, making sure that the oil does not get too hot.
+People can use canola oil to quickly sauté vegetables, meat, or meat alternatives, making sure that the oil does not get too hot.

 Manufacturers make vegetable oil from oilseeds, legumes, nuts, or the flesh of some fruits.